 As the world tries to move towards establishing a new normal, many organisations are finding that the tools that worked as part of a successful corporate travel strategy before the outbreak of Covid-19 no longer fit in quite the same way and so now is the perfect time to step back, review and reassess.

-The challenges presented by the pandemic has meant that the role of travel approval systems have changed overnight, with focus shifting from cost to now also prioritising the safety and security of employees as they adapt to a new way of travelling.
+The challenges presented by the pandemic have meant that the role of travel approval systems have changed overnight, with focus shifting from cost to now also prioritising the safety and security of employees as they adapt to a new way of travelling.

 There’s no denying that cost reduction will remain important as corporates begin to navigate a dramatically different business landscape, particularly for organisations in sectors heavily impacted by an unstable economy.
 Travel approval remains an effective way of curtailing spend, as it allows stakeholders to prevent trips that break budget or indulge in unnecessary first class travel.
 However, the right travel approval workflow is now a powerful tool in the effort to reinforce your organisation’s duty of care programme.